Leigh B. Pearcy

 ABOUT

-I am from Winston-Salem, North Carolina and obtained a BS in mathematics from the University of North Carolina in May 2018.
-From there, I attended the University of Tennessee, Knoxville to do a PhD in mathematics with a concentration in mathematical biology and a concurrent MS in statistics under the support of the NSF-GRFP fellowship.
-I worked with my advisor Dr. W. Christopher Strickland on my dissertation titled, "Modeling Substance Use Disorder using Deterministic and Stochastic Approaches and A Bayesian Model of Sudden Death."
+I am from Winston-Salem, North Carolina and obtained a BS in mathematics from the University of North Carolina (UNC) in May 2018.
+At UNC, I completed the Baccalaureate Education in Science and Teaching program where I earned a secondary teaching licensure in mathematics for grades 9-12.
+From there, I attended the University of Tennessee, Knoxville to obtain a PhD in mathematics and a concurrent MS in statistics with funding support from the NSF-GRFP fellowship.
+I worked with my advisor Dr. W. Christopher Strickland, PhD on my dissertation titled, "Modeling Substance Use Disorder using Deterministic and Stochastic Approaches and A Bayesian Model of Sudden Death."

 I am now a postdoctoral researcher at the University of Pittsburgh in the Department of Psychiatry as a part of the ARGO Neuroscience of Aging Lab.
 I work under the guidance of Drs.
 Carmen Andreescu, MD and Helmet Karim, PhD on problems relating to depression, aging, and anxiety using MRI and longitudinal data.